How to build and scale a successful B2B marketplace

 Curating the supply and matching it with the right demand

 High-quality supply is vital in any marketplace.
-Freightos CEO Ruthie Amaru talks about this in a Two-sided podcast episode, as does Kevin Lustig, founder of Scientist.org.
+Freightos CEO Ruthie Amaru talks about this in an episode of our podcast, as does Kevin Lustig, founder of Scientist.org.

-Platform technology plays a key role in this process:
+Platform technology plays a key role in this process.
+When building your marketplace, ask yourself questions like:

 • How do users connect on the platform?